pedroneto2/Netflix-Clone/README.md

+# NETFLIX-CLONE

+## You can access the deployment of this project through this link: https://pedro-netflix-clone.netlify.app/

+## features:
+              * responsive
+              * fake Login
+              * private route /home
+              * storybook
+              * LoginCard.js component tested with jest

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+### Available Scripts

 In the project directory, you can run: